Children’s Books about Teeth Cleaning

 Dr Amy Daley’s Top 5 Tips for Teeth Cleaning

-Dr Amy Daley can be contacted through East Brisbane Dentists.
+Dr Amy Daley can be contacted through Brisbane Smile Boutique.

 Tooth brushing time can be one of the most challenging parts of the daily routine.
 It’s tempting sometimes to just give up.
 But sadly, over half of Australian children now have tooth decay and as well as eating a tooth friendly diet, your twice daily brushing routine is the best thing that you can do to help prevent tooth decay.
 In general, baby teeth are present from around six months to very early teens, and these baby teeth are just as at risk of decay as adult teeth.
 Sadly this decay can seriously affect the development of the child’s adult teeth.
 By establishing a regular, healthy brushing routine early you can set the stage for a healthy mouth for life.